Adnan-2k03/nexus_final/MEMBER_1_INTRODUCTION_DEMO.md

 **Say:**
 > "In 10 seconds, I've posted exactly what I need.
 Now other gamers can instantly find me with filters."

+**Scenario 2: Long-term Recruitment (The Game-Changer):**
+- Click "Create Match Request"
+- Game: Valorant
+- Type: LFG (Looking for Group)
+- Time: "Daily 8pm-12pm for whole month"
+- Goal: "Rank pushing to Diamond"
+- Requirements: "Platinum players, mic required, serious but chill"
+- Submit

+**Say:**
+> "Now here's what's revolutionary - I post this ONCE.
+When other players see this and apply, **I get push notifications on my phone**.
+No more posting the same recruitment message in Discord every day when I'm tired.
+Create once, receive applications.
+The request stays active until my roster is full."

 **If showing discovery:**
 - Navigate to Discovery page